 You can still file sales tax returns by mail in several states but many are discontinuing that option.
 You can find out on the same sales tax portal for that state.

 If you don’t want to deal with filling out forms or navigating payment gateways, you can get TaxJar to automatically file your sales tax returns in most states using the AutoFile service that takes care of all the work.
-It’s even smart enough to figure out if the state has a discount for filing sales tax on time and will apply the discount for you automatically.
+It’s even smart enough to figure out if the state has a discount for filing sales tax on time and will apply the discount to you automatically.

 File a Return Even if you Don’t Owe any Taxes